 Being vegan doesn't mean that you have to miss out on all of your childhood favorites.
 With great new ingredient substitutions and clever tricks, you can "veganize" just about anything.
 So don't toss out all of your family's non-vegan recipes -- revamp them!

-With this recipe, you can treat yourself to a vegan version of Buckeye candy, which is popular in the state of Ohio where the magical buckeye trees flourish.
-These vegan buckeye candies taste just as they should: incredibly rich and so delicious.
+With this recipe, you can treat yourself to a vegan version of Buckeye candy, which is popular in the state of Ohio where buckeye trees flourish.
+These vegan buckeye candies taste just as they should: incredibly rich and delicious.

-- 1 cup nondairy margarine, softened to room temperature
+- 1 cup margarine (non-dairy, softened to room temperature)

 - 2 teaspoons vanilla extract

 - 1/4 teaspoon salt (sea salt is best)